 The participants found the following features of VEDAMO’s Virtual Classroom to be most useful when teaching pupils:

-- 100% of the respondents – The tools for writing, drawing, and editing content on the whiteboard
+- 100% of the respondents – The tools for writing, drawing, and editing content on the online whiteboard

 - 84% – The ability to share audio and video materials in the Media Player